Installation Guide¶

 Assuming you have created a directory named builddir in the QUICK_HOME

-directory and you want to install QUICK into directory QUICK_INSTALL
+directory and you want to install QUICK into directory QUICK_INSTALL, use

 GNU compiler tool chain, and want to compile for AMD gfx908 microarchitecture,